-Organizations can manage, monitor, secure, and document their API usage using the NetIQ Secure API Manager by OpenText, which allows application-security teams to maintain an upto-date inventory of API assets.
-The Secure API Manager provides an authoritative repository where your DevSecOps team can store and manage all of the APIs used by the organization, allowing an easy-to-manage life cycle from API development to retirement.
+Organizations can manage, monitor, secure, and document their API usage using the OpenText® Secure API Manager, which allows application-security teams to maintain an up-to-date inventory of API assets.
+OpenText Secure API Manager provides an authoritative repository where your DevSecOps team can store and manage all of the APIs used by the organization, allowing an easy-to-manage life cycle from API development to retirement.
 The software helps improve compliance with regulations and licensing by allowing detailed analytics.